Syllabus for COM-330

 After completing this course, you should be able to:

-For your formal work in the course, you are required to participate in online discussion forums, to submit written assignments, to take a proctored online midterm examination, and to complete a final project in the form of a written paper.
+For your formal work in the course, you are required to participate in online discussion forums (including two video online discussions), to submit written assignments, to create and submit a podcast activity, to take a proctored online midterm examination, and to complete a final project.
 See below for more details.

-Interpersonal Communication requires you to participate in nine (9) graded discussion forums worth 18 percent of your course grade.
+Interpersonal Communication requires you to participate in a total of nine graded discussion forums (including two video discussions, see below) worth 18 percent of your course grade.
 There is also an ungraded but required introduction forum in Module 1.

 Communication among fellow students and with the mentor is a critical component of online learning.
 Participation in online discussions involves two distinct activities: an initial response to a posted question (discussion thread) and subsequent comments on classmates' responses.
 Meaningful participation is relevant to the content, adds value, and advances the discussion.
 Comments such as "I agree" and "ditto" are not considered value-adding participation.
 Therefore, when you agree or disagree with a classmate, the reading, or your mentor, state and support your agreement or disagreement.
 You will be evaluated on the quality and quantity of your participation.
 Responses and comments should be properly proofread and edited, professional, and respectful.

-You are required to complete nine (9) written assignments worth 30 percent of your course grade.
-Your answers to assignment questions should be well developed and should show evidence of thought, organization, effective writing, and of course responsiveness to the question!
+You are required to complete eight written assignments.
+Your answers to assignment questions should be well developed and should show evidence of thought, organization, effective writing, and of course responsiveness to the question.
 Please make sure you edit and proofread your work before submitting it.
 Gross errors in grammar, spelling, and punctuation distract from what you are writing and compromise the credibility of your work.